 It is customary for cemeteries to delay the placing of a memorial until a minimum amount of time has passed – to allow the soil in the grave to settle and compact (after which time you could ask the cemetery office to top up the grave).

 Memorials can weigh a considerable amount and it is therefore important that the ground beneath it is compacted otherwise the weight of the memorial will cause the soil to drop – and the memorial become unlevel.

-Our offer is this: if in the first two years of the memorial being on the grave it becomes unlevel we will return to the grave to relevel it once, free of charge.
+Our offer is this: if, in the first two years of one of our standard size model memorials being on the grave, it becomes unlevel we will return to the grave to relevel it once, free of charge.
 We will not do so immediately it becomes unlevel for two reasons:-

 - It may not have finished moving – so we may visit the grave twice to monitor its movement